extsalt/twitter-oauth/README.md

 # twitter-oauth
-A quick integration of Twitter's Three-Leged-Authentication APIs.
+A quick integration of Twitter's Three-Legged-Authentication APIs.